chitraa-ramachandran/FASHION-MNIST/README.md

 best possible CNN Models and compare their results (performance measures/scores) to arrive at the best Deep learning model.

-- Designed 1 layer-CNN, 3 layer-CNN and 4 layer-CNN along with additional regularizations such as dropouts and max-pooling in Keras.
+- Designed 1 layer-CNN, 3 layer-CNN and 4 layer-CNN,Pre-trained RESNET 50 and vgg19 along with additional regularizations such as dropouts and max-pooling in Keras.
 - Performance analysis of the designed CNNs considering accuracy and overfitting cases.